Tip #662: Getting to the Root of a Problem

 The is/is not matrix pinpoints when and where a problem exists or does not exist.
 It is helpful when there is a sense that a problem is all-encompassing, when in fact it might be localized and easier to solve.

-The cause and effect diagram (often referred to as the fishbone because it looks like one) identifies and organizes possible causes of a problem.
-It is helpful when there is a sense that the problem is very general, which makes it difficult to determine how to approach its solution.
+The cause and effect diagram is often referred to as the fishbone because it looks like one.
+This identifies and organizes possible causes of a problem.
+It is helpful when there is a sense that the problem is very general.
+That makes it difficult to determine how to approach its solution.
 Of the three techniques, this is the one that is most familiar.

-The top-down flow chart identifies the major sequential steps in a process in order to determine which step was overlooked, resulting in the problem.
+The top-down flow chart identifies the major sequential steps in a process.
+It does this in order to determine which step was overlooked, resulting in the problem.
 It is helpful when the problem appears to be the result of a process.

 Each technique can be used independently or in concert with another technique.
-All of the techniques can save decision-makers from selecting solutions that are based on assumptions.
+All techniques can save decision-makers from selecting solutions that are based on assumptions.

 Here are examples of the is/is not matrix and top-down flow chart.
 Since the cause and effect diagram is well known, I have not provided an example for that technique.